GreyZ80/AM9511_for_TRS-80_M2/README.md

 - I/O mapped on addresses 064h (100 decimal) and 065h (101 decimal).
 This can be changed by reprogramming the GAL chip.
 Note that ports 0C0h and above are more or less reserved/in use on the TRS-80.
   - 064h  reading and writing of data
   - 065h  reading status and writing of commands
 - Port address decoding and RD*, WR*, CS* and RESET* signal generation is done using a GAL 22V10.
 The .PLD file used for the compilation in WinCupl has been added.
+The .JED file can be used by a GAL programmer.
-- Running on 2MHz with the option to connect an external clock signal.
+- Running on 3MHz with the option to connect an external clock signal.
 - D0~D7 of the TRS-80 Model II bus are inverted on the bus.
 A 74LS640 takes care the conversion.
-This is an Octal Inverting Bus Transceiver (Tri-State)
+This is an Octal <ins>Inverting</ins> Bus Transceiver (Tri-State)
 - Jumpers are used for configuring the PAUSE* and END* signals.
 - Testpoints are present for checking of the signals on the board.
 - The board provides both +5V and +12V to the AM9511.